Cosmological Dressing Rules: Overview

 It was shown in \cite{Chowdhury:2023arc} that the $s$-channel contribution to the 1-loop 4-point in-in correlator in conformally coupled $\phi^4$ theory is given by

 where $K^{\mu}=\left(p,\vec{y}_{12}\right)^\mu$, $\vec y_{12} = \vec k_1 + \vec k_2$, and $k_{ij}=k_i+k_j=|\vec{k}_i|+|\vec k_j|$.
 The loop integral needs to be regularized \cite{Chowdhury:2023arc}, but we keep this aside for illustration\footnote{We discuss the regularized expression in Appendices \ref{app:Green} and \ref{app:explicit}.}.
 Note that the integrand factorizes into a 4d Lorentz-invariant integrand dressed with an auxiliary integral with poles corresponding to external energies of the diagram.
 This simplicity arises from non-trivial cancellations after summing over two diagrams in the shadow formalism and does not occur for wavefunction coefficients (see appendix \ref{app:WFdress} for a discussion of wavefunction coefficients from this point of view).
+These simplifications can also be understood from non-trivial interference of the phases derived in \cite{Sleight:2020obc,Sleight:2021plv}.

 Let us now take a step back and think about how to directly arrive at \eqref{1loopbubble} without having to sum over different diagrams.
 We recall that energy is not conserved in de Sitter space since the metric has non-trivial time dependence.
 We may then naively guess that a physical observable can be obtained by taking a flat space Feynman diagram and dressing it with auxiliary propagators which encode the non-conservation of energy at each vertex: \begin{eqn} & \end{eqn} where $p$ is a one-dimensional variable that encodes the energy of $K^\mu$ as defined below \eqref{1loopbubble}, and we impose energy conservation at the point where the two auxiliary propagators meet.
 At this point, it is not obvious that such a prescription will lead to anything physically sensible, but looking at \eqref{1loopbubble} we see that there is indeed a simple choice of auxiliary propagator which yields something observable, notably